CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

 This is problem type information (e.g. CWE identifier).

-Must contain: At least one entry, can be text, OWASP, CWE, others may be added (CNA requirement: [PROBLEMTYPE])
+Must contain: At least one entry, can be text, OWASP, CWE, please note that while only one is required you can use more than one (or indeed all three) as long as they are correct).
+(CNA requirement: [PROBLEMTYPE])

 Mandatory in: none